ExpediaGroup/mittens/docs/installation/running.md

 This leaves you with a couple of options which are documented [here](https://kubernetes.io/blog/2018/10/01/health-checking-grpc-servers-on-kubernetes/).

+## gRPC Server Reflection is needed

+Mittens uses `grpcurl` to call the gRPC target server, which needs gRPC reflection to be enabled on the server.

+gRPC Server Reflection assists clients in runtime construction of requests without having stub information precompiled into the client.
+For more info see [here](https://github.com/grpc/grpc/blob/master/doc/server-reflection.md).

 ## Note about warm-up duration

 `-max-duration-seconds` includes the time needed for your application to start.